Faculty Language Development

 For many faculty in the College of Arts and Letters, the ability to speak and write in another language is critical for advancing knowledge in their field.
 This fund is designed for those who are already somewhat proficient in a language and want to enhance their skills based on goals related to research, scholarship, or creative works.

-In order to qualify, the applicant must be able to demonstrate current writing proficiency based on the following ACTLF Language Testing International Scale:
+The applicant must be able to demonstrate current writing proficiency based on the following ACTFL Language Testing International Scale:

 - Less frequently taught languages: Novice (Middle)